MarieMelodyF/Marvel-Front/README.md

 ## Comics

-Show all marvel comics and go to the next page. you can search comics by title
+Show all marvel comics and go to the next page. you can search comics by title.

 ![Comics Pages](src/images/comicspage.png)